zenodeapp/donor-drop-backend/README.md

   > This flag will act as if `--once` is set as well.

-  This will get all transactions made in the given timeframe (defined in the `.env`-file) **without doing any tnam validation**.
+  This will get all transactions made in the given timeframe (defined in the [.env](./.env.example)-file) **without doing any tnam validation**.
 This is useful if people made mistakes during the donor drop and we want to give them the opportunity to link their tnams again (using https://github.com/zenodeapp/donor-drop-frontend/tree/with-link).
 Advised is to only run this command ~30 minutes after the donor drop ended to prevent picking up transactions from `unfinalized` blocks.

   > The resulting list of transactions will populate the `etherscan_transactions_all`-table instead of the usual `donations`-tables.

-## Exporting results
+## Results

 - List of perfect users (the TOTAL SUM of these will equal the target ETH amount or less if the target was not reached):